The OnePlus 6T is a good-looking and powerful smartphone that can compete with handsets from the larger and more established brands on the market.

 Don’t think the OnePlus 6T is built for you?
 Here are some of the alternatives handsets we think may suit you.

-Now that the OnePlus 6T has been announced it’ll be harder to find the OnePlus 6 on sale, but if you aren’t fussed about having the 6T’s in-screen fingerprint scanner and extended battery life you may be perfectly happy with the older and cheaper phone.
+Now that the OnePlus 6T has launched it’ll be harder to find the OnePlus 6 on sale, but if you aren’t fussed about having the 6T’s in-screen fingerprint scanner and extended battery life you may be perfectly happy with the older and cheaper phone.

 The premium design and large display are still there on the OnePlus 6, so if saving money is the most important thing for you then the slight downgrade in terms of features may not be a problem.